dphfox/technical-fluff/_drafts/i-made-my-perfect-ui-library.md

 // Because it implements Paint, it reserves the right to
 // return any on-screen visual elements that we may want,
-// for example for touch controls. fn render_inputs(
+// for example touch controls. fn render_inputs(
 	mut ctx: UiContext,
 	screen_bounds: PxRect,